Encentivize/bombast-integration/README.md

 A document will also be sent back, containing the merged message, and the unique `_id` to use for reference.

+The field `mergedMessage` is the final email and sms data that is sent to the receipient.

 ## Searching messages

 To find messages, you can perform a GET operation with a number of query string parameters.
 The most likely are `reference` or `entity_id`.